John Coster-Mullen: Biography

 Thereafter, Coster-Mullen regularly attended reunions of the 509th Composite Group.
 The fiftieth reunion in 1995 was held in Albuquerque and Los Alamos, New Mexico, and they decided to invite the Project Alberta personnel, many of whom had worked at the wartime Los Alamos Laboratory.
 Most were happy to grant him interviews.
 He never sold a model, but the brochure that he intended to include with the models gradually grew into a 431-page book, Atom Bombs: The Top Secret, Inside Story of Little Boy and Fat Man (2003), as he gradually pieced together an unusually detailed account of how the weapons were built, assembled, and deployed.
 "North Korea designed a nuke", quipped National Public Radio, "so did this truck driver."
 He was profiled by The New Yorker in 2008.
-He helped in 2003 American sculptor Jim Sanborn with his installation "Critical Assembly" at the Corcoran Gallery of Art which, according to Sanborn, Coster-Mullen's work started to be getting attention from the government.
+In 2003, he helped American sculptor Jim Sanborn with his installation "Critical Assembly" at the Corcoran Gallery of Art, at which, according to Sanborn, Coster-Mullen's work started to get attention from the government.
 In 2004, he built, with his son Jason, a replica of Little Boy for the Historic Wendover Airfield Museum, the former training site of the 509th Composite Group in Utah.

 His most sensational discovery was that the Little Boy bomb was actually a "girl": while most historians had described the bomb as working by firing a small, solid "projectile" of enriched uranium into a larger, hollow "target," Coster-Mullen established conclusively that the projectile was a hollow set of rings which contained the majority of the uranium, and that it was fired onto a narrow target "spike".
 He continued revising his book until his death.
 He was an advisor to the National Atomic Museum, the Children of the Manhattan Project Preservation Association and the British Broadcasting Corporation, which used his work for a documentary.

 In his final years Coster-Mullen suffered from amyotrophic lateral sclerosis.
 He died on April 24, 2021.
 His papers are in the Harry S. Truman Presidential Library and Museum.